Richard Osman: Personal life

 Osman was born with nystagmus, an eye condition that significantly reduces his vision.
 He learns his scripts by heart as his condition makes it difficult to read an autocue.
 He has had a food addiction since childhood and said that he had therapy for the disorder, but believed that it would be lifelong.

-Osman has two children from his first marriage, which ended in divorce.
-On 3 December 2022 he married Ingrid Oliver, whom he met when she was a contestant on Richard Osman's House Of Games.
+Osman has a daughter and son from a previous relationship.
+On 3 December 2022, he married Ingrid Oliver whom he met when she was a contestant on Richard Osman's House Of Games, his children walked him down the aisle accompanied by the music of an Eminem song.

 On 6 December 2011, Osman won Heats "Weirdest Crush Award".
-In 2013 he was a season ticket holder at Fulham F.C.

-As of 2021 Osman was living in Chiswick, west London.
+As of 2021, Osman was living in Chiswick, West London.

+According to Alexander Armstrong, Osman was originally a Southampton F.C. supporter before he switched allegiances, to Fulham F.C. and as of 2013, is a season ticket holder.

 Osman is notable for his stature, being 6 ft 7 in tall.